ASZM101/playwright-scrapers/planning.md

 # Planning

 ## Web Scraper Ideas
-- 🚧 Job finder (in progress, fix bugs)
+- 🚧 Job seeker (in progress, fix bugs)
 - ⏸️ Screenshotter (on pause, add more unique features)
 - ⏸️ Sitemap scanner (on pause, add more unique features)
 - ✅ College searcher (MVP done)
 - ✅ Scholarship finder (MVP done)

 ## General Updates
+- Take new screenshot with outputs of all scrapers together, upload to #cdn and bay
+- Create video combining demos of all scrapers, upload to YouTube and bay
 - Allow user to specify what details they want to collect with each scraper (explain options available in readme)
 - Update readme with options for all possible URL params for each scraper
 - Add comments to explain what each imported library/module is for in each Python file